MRMilton912/meet/README.md

 Given: User is on events page
 When: User selects chart view
 Then: A chart is shown with the number of upcoming events in each city

+Serverless functions will play a pivotal role authorizing users who want to access event data from the Google Calendar API.
+I chose AWS Lamda for its scalability and ease of use so I don't have to focus on managing a server myself, using the Serverless Toolkit.
+Lambda functions are implemented for authenticating users by obtaining an access token from the authorization server on the cloud and data processing.